THE PRIORY

 THE BUILDING

 The Priory is now used to vinify and age the wines.
-This history steeped building comprises three separate cellars houses tulip-shaped vats, 75 and 100 hectoliters truncated vats and 18.7 hectoliter tuns.
+This history steeped building comprises three separate cellars houses tulip-shaped vats, 75 and 100 hectoliters truncated vats, 18.7 hectoliter tuns and amphorae.

 Certain areas of the cellars are carved into the sandy soils which date back 15 million years.
 They are connected to the main building via a tunnel that was formerly used by the monks.